-If you’ve been to a retail pet shop, you know that finding a high-quality leather dog collar in Australia isn’t as easy as one might think.
+If you’ve been to a retail pet store, you know that finding a high-quality leather dog collar in Australia isn’t as easy as one might think.

-In this article, we’ll show you 15+ great leather dog collars from Australian makers that you can buy online.
+In this article, we’ll show you 15+ Australian-made leather dog collars that you can buy online.

 What to look out for in a Leather Dog Collar